 - Stop Funding Hate (online campaign)

 Caution is recommended when reading this particularly distasteful article.
 Written by controversial right-wing columnist Katie Hopkins, the article achieved a certain notoriety when it was first published.
 Amongst all the vitriol, can you identify the ways in which Hopkins constructs her argument against migrants?
 Look out for the following techniques:

 At the end of your course you will be asked to analyze unseen texts (1 at Standard Level and 2 at Higher Level) in an examination.
 You will be given a guiding question that will focus your attention on formal or stylistic elements of the text(s), and help you decode the text(s)’ purpose(s).
-Below are two sets of resources based on the topic of hate speech against migrants: an official press release and a semi-structured rant from a campaign rally.
-Compare and contrast the language used in each text type, noting down the genre tropes for each one.
+Below are resources ***.
 Add the texts to your Learner Portfolio; you will want to revise text types thoroughly before your Paper 1 exam:

 Body of Work: Drop the I-Word Campaign